Where to find holiday competitions

 - Virgin Radio

 Note that Bauer have restrictions on winning prizes, and if you win a holiday on one of their radio stations you will be banned from entering comps on any of their stations for 6 months.
 They email you to confirm the end date of the ban.
-Global aren’t quite as strict – if you win a biggie, you can keep entering if they don’t tell you otherwise.
+With Global, it’s a £1,000 value prize that gets you a six month ban.
 Find out more in my post Bauer & Global Rules and Restrictions.

 Holiday competitions on social media